- Cancer Information

 When a person is dying, carers often have lots of questions: Can they hear me?
 Are they in pain?
 What can I do to make this process easier?
 How long will it be now?

 There will probably be gradual changes.
-Some people can continue with their activities, others find they have to pace themselves or spend more time at home.
-It can be upsetting to witness physical changes.
-It may help to know that they are part of the dying process, and don’t mean that the person is distressed or uncomfortable.
+Watching the physical changes can be upsetting.
+It may help to know that they are a normal part of the dying process, and don’t mean that the person is distressed or uncomfortable.